On the double tangent of projective closed curves: Introduction

 \begin{theom}\ref{theo-projective-case} Let $C$ a curve in $\RR P^2$ transverse to $L_\infty$ with $i(C)$ flexes, $n(C)$ nodes and $a$ intersection points with $L_\infty$.
 Then, we have the following signed count of bitangents:

 \end{theom}

 The case of \cite{fabricius1962double} corresponds to curve such that $C\cap L_\infty=\emptyset$ (i.e. $a=0$).

 If $\CCC$ is a real algebraic curve, Pl\"ucker \cite{Plu34,Plu39} already knew the number of complex bitangents, which only depends on the degree.
 However, the number of real bitangents depends on the curve.
 One may hope that there exists some suitable signed counts of the bitangents that is to some extent invariant.
 In \cite{blomme2024bitangents}, Blomme-Brugall\'e-Garay proved the existence of a signed count only depending on the topology of the real part for curves of even degree.
 Prior to the latter, Larson-Vogt proved the existence of a different signed count for quartics, with some conjectures concerning so-called \textit{quadratic enrichment} to more general fields.
 The Fabricius-Bjerre sign actually coincides with the Larson-Vogt sign \cite{larsonvogt2021enriched} used to count real bitangents to a real quartic curve.
+In particular, we have surprisingly two different signed counts for curves in $\RR^2$: the one from \cite{blomme2024bitangents} and the one from \cite{fabricius1962double}.

 In the real algebraic setting, bitangents can be \textit{split} or \textit{non-split} according to whether the tangency points are real or complex conjugate.
 Given a smooth curve $\CCC$, Klein's formula \cite{klein1876formula} provides a relation between the number of non-split bitangents $t_0(\CCC)$ and the number of real flexes.
 It is possible to apply Theorem \ref{theo-projective-case} coupled to Klein's formula to a real algebraic curve transverse to a line $L_\infty$ and get a signed count of the bitangents: $\rho(\CCC)=t_0(\CCC)+\sigma(\RR\CCC)$.